paketo-buildpacks/pip/rfcs/0001-pip-rearchitecture.md

 `Pip` installation involves a few steps:

+Download the pip dependency and untar it to a temporary layer (we refer to this as `<path/to/pip/dependency>` in this RFC).

-The buildpack runs `PYTHONUSERBASE=<path/to/pip/layer> python -m pip install <path/to/tgz> --user` to install the requested version.
+The buildpack runs `PYTHONUSERBASE=<path/to/pip/layer> python -m pip install <path/to/pip/dependency> --user` to install the requested version.
 Setting the `PYTHONUSERBASE` variable ensures that pip is installed to the newly created layer.